AI sometimes makes stuff up. Here is your detective kit for catching mistakes.

 End-of-lesson check

-What is the core idea behind "How to Double-Check AI When Something Feels Off"?
+What is the main idea of "How to Double-Check AI When Something Feels Off"?

 AI sometimes makes stuff up.
 Here is your detective kit for catching mistakes.

-Which term best describes a foundational idea in "How to Double-Check AI When Something Feels Off"?
+Which concept is most central to "How to Double-Check AI When Something Feels Off"?

 hallucination